 - About Us

 The Oregon Social Learning Center (OSLC) was started by a small group of researchers and clinicians interested in solving the problem of child antisocial behavior.
-For thirty years, two psychologists formed the nucleus of the group: Gerald R. Patterson and the late John B. Reid.
+For thirty years, two psychologists formed the nucleus of the group: Gerald R. Patterson and John B. Reid.
 The individual and joint efforts of Patterson and Reid and their close colleagues set the foundation for what OSLC is today.

 The Development of Parent Training: The 1960’s